 There’s no one we can think of who lives a more colorful life than Chelsea Foy.
 She writes about DIY, home decor, food, fashion and travel at Lovely Indeed and is constantly inspiring us with whimsical holiday projects, funky tile choices and pops of her signature color – sunshine yellow.

-Chelsea has just wrapped up the second phase of a massive 2 year home renovation in Modesto, CA. The makeover involved adding on a new garage, creating a home studio, gutting the kitchen and two bathrooms – not to mention her stunning master bedroom makeover.
+Chelsea has just wrapped up the second phase of a massive 2 year home renovation in Modesto, CA. The makeover involved adding on a new garage, creating a home studio, gutting the kitchen and two bathrooms – not to mention her stunning main bedroom makeover.

 Watch our Interview with Chelsea: